bluesky-social/atproto-website/content/blog/repo-export.md

 [...]
 ```

+This will download blobs for a repository.

-A more real-world implementation would probably want to verify the blob CID (by hashing the downloaded bytes), at a minimum to detect corruption and errors.
+A more rigorous implementation should verify the blob CID (by hashing the downloaded bytes), at a minimum to detect corruption and errors.